comentarismo/comentarismo-moody/readme.md

 # Comentarismo Moody

-## This is the Comentarismo Sentiment Analysis tool that get the "feeling" form any text given the language is supported by the engine.
+## This is the Comentarismo Sentiment Analysis tool that get the "feeling" form from any text given the language is supported by the engine.

 # Tokenizers
 * Tokenizers are responsible for finding the Stop Words and breaking the text into pieces that can then be classified